0xcf/decal-web/index.md

 for the Advanced section, from from **8 to 9pm** the OCF Lab, located at **171 MLK** (MLK basement down the hall from the student store).
-**Attendance is mandatory, with two allowed unexcused absences.** Some other conflicts, such as exams, may be excused with prior notice.
-Please only come to the lab on the day corresponding to the section you are in in order to save seats for students enrolled in the section being taught on that day.
+**Attendance is mandatory, with two allowed unexcused absences.** Some other conflicts, such as exams, may be excused if you provide prior notice.
+Please only come to the lab on the day corresponding to the section you are in.

 The primary assignment in this course will be **weekly lab work**.
 Labs are designed to be be significantly hands-on.
 You will be **working on